Supplemental Instep Drive Instruction

 © CoachingAmericanSoccer.com®

-It is strongly recommended that soccer coaches also consider the following information as they teach the instep drive: proper demonstrations; ongoing observation and correction; “locking the hip,” and, the possibility that full-grown males may need modifications because of larger feet.
+It is strongly recommended that soccer coaches also consider the following information as they teach the instep drive: proper demonstrations; ongoing observation and correction; “locking the hip,” “locking the ankle” and, the possibility that full-grown males may need modifications because of larger feet.

 Demonstration